spujadas/elk-docker/docs/index.md

 	$ sudo docker pull sebp/elk

 **Note** – This image has been built automatically from the source files in the [source Git repository on GitHub](https://github.com/spujadas/elk-docker).
-If you want to build the image yourself, see the [Building the image](#building-image) section below.
+If you want to build the image yourself, see the [Building the image](#building-image) section.

 ### Pulling specific version combinations <a name="specific-version-combinations"></a>